tybor/nextgen-gallery-voting/readme.txt

 1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.5 =
+* Optimized ajax voting.
+* Optimized JavaScript inclusions to fix conflicts with other plugins.
+* Added date range to 'Top Voted' filter.
+* Added ability to see indvidual votes in 'Top Voted' filter.
+* Added hooks and filters for the premium add-on to use.

 = 2.4.1 =
 * Fixed a bug introduced in 2.4, stopping the 'drop down' voting type registering votes.